 The position is an extended missionary position.
 So she’s on the bottom, he’s on the top.
 Except that with the Vienna Oyster, the woman’s legs are lifted and put on his shoulders.
 Of course, this requires a little fitness, abdominal muscles are also beneficial.
 But don’t stress if you’re not that limber.
 You can also put your legs on very loosely, don’t have to stretch them out so it hurts your muscles.
 So just stay relaxed with the Vienna Oyster.
 Because that’s how you’ll have the most fun and enjoyment doing it too!

 Through the inclined pelvis of the man and the angle of inclination, he can stimulate the woman especially well and depending on how hard the thighs of the woman are pressed together, both can find really good orgasm.
 Another plus of the oyster is that in this position, the woman’s G-spot is often well reached.
 It gives her the ultimate kick!

-Dosed, but definitely try it out
+Dosed, but definitely try

-Why don’t you take a break when it gets too exhausting?
+Why don’t you take a break if you get tired…